Seahawks training camp: Reviewing the week that was and previewing what practices will look like in the week ahead

 The week ahead

-Once the strength and conditioning phase ends Tuesday, NFL teams will finally move into a phase that looks something like football.
+Once the strength-and-conditioning phase ends Tuesday, NFL teams will finally move into a phase that looks something like football.

-From Wednesday to Sunday, teams will enter a gradual ramp-up period in which they can be on the field for three-and-a-half hours a day, including a walkthrough, with helmets permitted each day, and then shells or spiders (shoulder-protection equipment but not pads as would be worn on gameday).
+From Wednesday to Sunday, teams will enter a gradual ramp-up period in which they can be on the field for three-and-a-half hours a day, including a walk-through, with helmets permitted each day, and then shells or spiders (shoulder-protection equipment but not pads as would be worn on gameday).

-These workouts will essentially resemble the ones teams hold during the spring in the OTA (Organized Team Activity) period.
+These workouts will resemble the ones teams hold during the spring in the OTA (Organized Team Activity) period.

 After an off day on Aug.
-15, teams can begin contact practices on Aug.
+15, teams can begin contact on Aug.
 17, beginning first at 90 minutes and increasing 15 minutes a day up to two hours.

 There will be a maximum of 14 padded practices during camp.

-The Seahawks, according to Carroll, will have two game-like practices at CenturyLink Field on Aug.
+The Seahawks, according to Carroll, will have two gamelike practices at CenturyLink Field on Aug.
 22 and 26.

 How fans can watch: Fans will not be able to attend practices this year.

-According to a press release from the team: “Aaron Levine and Dave Wyman will serve as the in-studio hosts of Training Camp Live, while Michelle Ludtka and Ian Furness will report from practice.
+According to a news release from the team: “Aaron Levine and Dave Wyman will serve as the in-studio hosts of Training Camp Live, while Michelle Ludtka and Ian Furness will report from practice.
 Fans will get a glimpse into practice each day as well as analysis on some of the top position battles and storylines at Seahawks camp.”

 Here is the schedule for Training Camp Live.
 All practice times are subject to change.